-We currently are not accepting any un-altered (not spayed/neutered) cats or kittens.
-We do not accept feral or stray cats or kittens.
 Our waiting list for taking a cat is approximately 8-12 weeks.
 There is a $50 surrender fee to take a cat.
 In order for us to take, the cat must be spayed/neutered.
 If you can keep your cat until we have room, fill out our surrender application to be added to waiting list, we will send you an email of confirmation when we receive it.
 If you have found a litter of kittens, please scroll down to view your options.

 We are lucky to have several low cost clinics. http://www.pawsandprayers.org/Links/LowCostClinics/tabid/158/Default.aspx

 If you have found a stray cat, please refer to Help I found a stray dog section.